JustSylph/SyDark/README.md

 # SyDark
+logo to be added
+# Description
-Character generator for Shadowdark RPG
+SyDark is a character generator for Shadowdark RPG
+# Legal
+SyDark is an independent product published under the Shadowdark RPG Third-Party License and is not affiliated with The Arcane Library, LLC.
+Shadowdark RPG © 2023 The Arcane Library, LLC.